DylanRhymaun/personal-website/writing/fun/albumsof2025.md

     <h3>Review</h3>
     <p>Yes, this came out at the end of 2024, emdash, fuck you.
 This year was a pretty emotional one for me, and while sad songs have never been in my rotation, songs about love and relationships have been and have been exacerbated as of recent.
 None of the songs on Heavy Metal are particularly or outright sad, though his voice and piano riffs may initially make you think they are.
 In fact, this album gave me more hope than any other music this decade.
 I may not be in as much need of hope as most people in the world, but jesus christ this album spoke to me in unexpected ways.
 I gave it a listen after weeks/months of seeing the unique album cover pop up on a mix of folks “best of 2024” list or “albums to listen to Jan 2025” yadayadayada.
 The reason for that praise is clearly due to Cameron&#x27;s care and passion behind his music.
 I don&#x27;t think there&#x27;s a single other artist I&#x27;ve listened to this year that sang from the heart at a level that he did.
 I was absolutely destroyed after learning he was born in 2002, because the maturity shown in each song, both lyrically and sonically, are that of someone in the mid-30s, minimum, reminiscent of Bob Dylan or even the Beatles on the songwriting front.
 Side note: it&#x27;s pretty wild the differences between Cameron&#x27;s solo work and as the frontman of the band Geese.
-I liked and appreciated Geese&#x27;s album this year, but didn&#x27;t love it, whereas &lt;em&gt;Heavy Metal&lt;/em&gt; is impossible not to love after a few listens.
+I liked and appreciated Geese&#x27;s album this year, but didn&#x27;t love it, whereas *Heavy Metal* is impossible not to love after a few listens.
 You better start walking because love takes miles. </p>
   </div>